WeCanCodeIT/WCCI-PartTime-Winter-Cle/README.md

 Free Digital Textbook
 - _[Fundamentals of Computer Programming with C#](http://www.introprogramming.info/english-intro-csharp-book/downloads/)_ (aka _The Bulgarian Book_), by Svetlin Nakov, Veselin Kolev and team

+© 2017 We Can Code IT ALL RIGHTS RESERVED